geekq/workflow/README.markdown

 Another solution would be to connect different workflows to object instances via metaclass, e.g.

+    # Load an object from the database
     booking = Booking.find(1234)

+    # Now define a workflow - exclusively for this object,
+    # probably depending on some condition or database field
     if # some condition
       class << booking
         include Workflow